Cheers: Ratings

 Ratings improved for the summer reruns after the first season.
 The cast went on various talk shows to try to further promote the series after its first season.
 By the second season Cheers was competitive with CBS's top-rated show Simon & Simon.
 With the growing popularity of Family Ties, which ran in the slot ahead of Cheers from January 1984 until Family Ties was moved to Sundays in 1987, and the placement of The Cosby Show in front of both at the start of their third season (1984), the line-up became a runaway ratings success that NBC eventually dubbed "Must See Thursday".
 The next season, Cheers ratings increased dramatically after Woody Boyd became a regular character as well.
 The fifth season earned the series the highest rating for the year that it would ever achieve.
 Although ratings mostly declined each year after that, the show retained a competitive advantage and rose to rank number one for the year for its first and only time in the ninth season.
 Although ratings and ranking both lost ground in the last two seasons, it still performed well, as it was the only show on NBC during those seasons to be in the top 10.
 By the end of its final season, the show had a run of eight consecutive seasons in the top ten of the Nielsen ratings; seven of them were in the top five.

 NBC dedicated a whole night to the final episode of Cheers, following the one-hour season finale of Seinfeld (which was its lead-in).
 The show began with a "pregame" show hosted by Bob Costas, followed by the final 98-minute episode itself.
 NBC affiliates then aired tributes to Cheers during their local newscasts, and the night concluded with a special Tonight Show broadcast live from the Bull & Finch Pub.
-Although the episode fell short of its hyped ratings predictions to become the most-watched television episode, it was the most watched show that year, bringing in 93 million viewers (64 percent of all viewers that night), almost 40% of the US population at the time, and ranked 11th all time in entertainment programming.
+Although the episode fell short of its hyped ratings predictions to become the most-watched television episode, it was the most watched show that year, bringing in 93 million viewers (64 percent of all viewers that night), and ranked 11th all time in entertainment programming.
 The 1993 final broadcast of Cheers also emerged as the highest rated broadcast of NBC to date, as well as the most watched single episode from any television series throughout the decade 1990s on U.S. television.

 The episode originally aired in the usual Cheers spot of Thursday night, and was then rebroadcast on Sunday.
 While the original broadcast did not outperform the M*A*S*H finale, the combined non-repeating audiences for the Thursday and Sunday showings did.
 Television had greatly changed between the two finales, leaving Cheers with a broader array of competition for ratings.